section9-lab/incubator-wayang-website/blog/2024-04-17-federated-ai.md

 ### Follow Wayang

-Apache Wayang is in an incubation phase and has a potential roadmap of implementations coming soon (including the federated learning aspect as well as an SQL interface and a novel data debugging functionality).
+Apache Wayang is a top-level ASF project with a potential roadmap of implementations coming soon (including the federated learning aspect as well as an SQL interface and a novel data debugging functionality).
 If you want to hear or join the community, consult the link https://wayang.apache.org/community/ , join the mailing lists, contribute with new ideas,